sareenpriyam/ELECTION-MANAGER/README.md

 # ELECTION-MANAGER
 A cryptographically secure portal to manage online elections, created as a part of codefundo++ 2019.

+This project aims to provide voters the comfort of voting on their own devices, without the hassle of standing in a queue at the polling booth.
+Voters register on the portal during the registration period by providing their voter id.
+This sends an authentication code to their official registered email addresses, which they use to choose a password.
+They then vote for their can- didates and the votes are encrypted and sent to the server.
+The votes are decrypted at the time of decleration on result.

 Getting Started

 Follow these instructions to get a copy of the application on your computer :